 SAP provides omnichannel customer engagement and commerce solutions that allow retailers to build up a contextual understanding of their customers in real time, deliver a more impactful, relevant customer experience, and sell more goods, services and digital content across every touch-point, channel and device.
 Through customer data management, context-driven marketing tools and unified commerce processes, SAP solutions delivered by NTT DATA have helped some of the world’s leading retailers to attract, retain and grow a profitable customer base.

-Stay tuned for Retail 2018: Disrupt or be Disrupted (Part Two), where I’ll explore the importance of customer satisfaction, omnichannel excellence and supply-chain mastery and detail how SAP and NTT DATA are helping leading retailers win on all three fronts.
+Read Retail 2018: Disrupt or be Disrupted (Part Two), where I explore the importance of customer satisfaction, omni-channel excellence and supply-chain mastery and detail how SAP and NTT DATA are helping leading retailers win on all three fronts.

 At NTT DATA, we invest in SAP innovations to ensure that our retail clients always get the most from their SAP investment.
 We invite you to engage with us to help you define and execute your transformation journey.